richardkilgour/PresidentCardGame/README.md

 Rules:
 * Typically played with a 54 card deck (will probably crash otherwise)
 * Cards a ranked from 3 though to King, then Ace.
 Twos are ranked above Ace, and the two Jokers are the highest cards.
 That is: 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A, 2, Joker
 * Scumbag leads the first 'round' (or whoever has 3 Spades in the first episode where there are no positions)

-Leader can play any card (but usally a low one)
+Leader can play any card (but usually a low one)

 *Leading a single Card*